 Although your company’s formula may be different, the key is to use a consistent methodology that factors in fully diluted shares and the current company value.
 (This approach does not apply to the equity given to founders and investors, which should be set by the board.)

-Company value = Determine a fair value of your company.
+Company value = Determine the fair value of your company.
 You may use a recent offer, formal valuation or market analysis.
 For our example, let’s say your company is worth $10 million.

 Fully diluted shares = This is the entire option pool both issued and outstanding, including common stock issued to founders, issued options and remaining options.
 For our example, we will assume you have 5,000,000 total shares.